lubagloukhov/lubagloukhov.github.com/_posts/2014-10-25-evolution-of-constantly-varied.md

 {% include JB/setup %}

 Crossfit workouts (WODs) vary day to day and cover a broad spectrum of movements in order to help everyday athletes advance in every possible direction.
-In light of this, I examined how movements featured in WODs have evolved over time.
-Note, visualizations below capture number of WODs containing a given movement/named-WOD in a year.
+In light of this, I examined how movements featured in WODs have evolved over time -- [the code for the curious](https://github.com/lubagloukhov/crossfit).
+Visualizations below capture number of WODs containing a given movement/named-WOD in a year (i.e. in 2013, approx. 36/360+ or approx. 10% of all WODS contained deadlifts), showing just a select few movments (most common).
 The last year captured is 2014 with 2 months left in the game.
-WODs from 2001 onwards  reveal that:
+WODs from beginning2001-lateOct2014 onwards  reveal that:

 - The following is well behind us